dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ---

 ## 🚨 Exception Handling in Technical Interviews

-/**
- * Proper exception handling demonstrates your attention to detail and ability to write robust code.
+Proper exception handling demonstrates your attention to detail and ability to write robust code.
- * In technical interviews, handling edge cases and potential errors shows thoroughness.
+In technical interviews, handling edge cases and potential errors shows thoroughness.
- *
- * @since Java 1.0 (enhanced in Java 7 with try-with-resources) */

 ### 📌 Basic Exception Handling for Robust Solutions
-/**
- * Example of basic exception handling for file operations and data parsing,
- * gracefully handling common error conditions.
+Example of basic exception handling for file operations and data parsing, gracefully handling common error conditions.
- */

 ```java
 /**
  * Reads a comma-separated line of integers from a file into an array.